mbarrerag/COOL-ClassroomObjectOrientedLanguage/README.md

 # Cool-ClassroomObjectOrientedLanguage

-This repository hosts a basic of compilers in the Cool programming language.
-Cool, short for "Classroom Object-Oriented Language," is a simple and statically-typed language designed for educational purposes.
+This repository hosts a basic of compilers in the Cool programming language. so in this repository will be some of the projects of the Compilers course of the Universidad Nacional de Colombia.
+Cool, short for "Classroom Object-Oriented Language," a simple and statically-typed language designed for educational purposes.
-It introduces fundamental of compilers concepts and serves as a valuable tool for learning about compilers.
+It introduces fundamentals of compiler concepts and serves as a valuable tool for learning about compilers.

 About Cool Language
 Cool encompasses key features: